kru/chatty/README.md

 }'
 ```

-Access the app via browser in http://localhost:5173
+Access the app via browser with this url http://localhost:5173

 API available under port 8080, http://localhost:8080/

+**NOTE:** to test with another user, we can use incognito mode or open another browser

 ## Time Spent
 - ~18 hours